sparrowapp-dev/sparrow-app/README.md

 cp apps/@sparrow-web/.env.example apps/@sparrow-web/.env
 ```

+> You can customize the environment variables in `.env` if required.
+Refer the [Environment Variable Guide](./docs/ENVIRONMENT_VARIABLE_GUIDE.md) to understand more.

-After completing the required steps of setting up the app, follow one of the below methods to setup the required services:
+After completing the required steps of setting up the repository and env, follow one of the below methods to setup the required services:

 #### -> [METHOD 1] Docker Method

-- To install all services(mongo + kafka + api server + auth server + proxy server) as docker containers, run:
+- To install all services(mongo + kafka + api server + auth server + proxy server) as docker containers, and start the web app on port 1422, run:

   `yarn docker:up `